 Why Push for Sustainable Schools?

-What if teaching eco friendly lessons went from child to parent and not the other way around?
-When your kids head back to school in the fall, talk to teachers and administrators about these important eco friendly classroom ideas.
+What if teaching eco-friendly lessons went from child to parent and not the other way around?
+When your kids head back to school in the fall, talk to teachers and administrators about these important environmental ideas for schools.

 There are certain things that we, as parents, can learn from our children.
 The environmental movement needs to capitalize on this idea for increased awareness.
 Adults are often stuck in their ways.
 They are determined to do the same things over and over just because it is how they have always done them.